Camino FAQs Articles

 Casas Rurales are unique boutique properties that have been lovingly restored by their owners, keeping some of the original features and homely traditional feel, combining them with all modern comforts.

-Farmhouses, restored stone homes with granaries, centuries-old priest houses, and other lovely period buildings are the type of property you will ...
+Farmhouses, restored stone homes with granaries, centuries-old priest houses, and other lovely period buildings are the type of ...

 Read More